d1g1talweb/Tautulli_Active_Streams/README.md

 A custom integration for Home Assistant that allows you to monitor active Plex streams using Tautulli Api.

 - Dynamically creates session sensors based on active Plex streams.
-- Monitor Active Plex Streams – See who’s watching and what they’re watching.
 - Custom Sensor Count – Choose how many active streams to display.
 - Adjustable Scan Interval – Set how often HA updates stream data.
 - Detailed Session Attributes – Each active stream sensor provides: